inaka/sumo_db/README.md

 ## SQL Extras

-@spiegela has written some extra utilities for the SQL backend, which may be found at:
+Aaron Spiegel has written some extra utilities for the SQL backend, which may be found at:

 [https://github.com/spiegela/sumo_db-sql-extras](https://github.com/spiegela/sumo_db-sql-extras)